Disclosure:

 4. Improving SEO

-While you can improve SEO by measuring keyword performance, Google Analytics also lets you see and filter traffic by sources.
+While you can improve SEO by measuring keyword performance, Google Analytics lets you see and filter traffic by sources.
 For example, you can filter traffic by organic search engine, direct user visits, organic social media, paid search, paid social media, referrals, email lists, etc.

 5. Tracking Conversions